Hammad-Hassan61/Hammad_Hassan_GGI/README.md

    ```

 ## API Usage
-The system provides a comprehensive Postman collection for testing all endpoints.
+The system provides a comprehensive Postman collection for testing endpoints.

 ### Postman Setup
-1. Import `postman_collection.json` into Postman.
+1. Import `test/postman_collection.json` into Postman.
 2. Configure Collection Variables:
    - `baseUrl`: The URL where your server is running (default: `http://localhost:3000`).
 3. Authentication Flow: